hms-dbmi/pic-sure-all-in-one/README.md

 In Jenkins you will see 5 tabs: All, Configuration, Deployment, PIC-SURE Builds, Supporting Jobs

-On the Deployment tab click the button to the right of the Initial Configuration Pipeline job.
+On the Configuration tab click the button to the right of the Initial Configuration Pipeline job.
 It looks something like a clock with a green triangle on it.
 You will then be asked for the following information:

 AUTH0_CLIENT_ID - This is the client_id of your Auth0 Application